Logiqx/wca-ipy/docs/README.md

 **Informative Rankings**

-* [Indicative Over 40s Rankings](Indicative_Rankings.md) show the best possible indication of your "real" world ranking
+* [Indicative Over 40s Rankings](Indicative_Rankings.md) give the best possible indication of your "real" world ranking
 * [Percentile Rankings](Percentile_Rankings.md) show how times are distributed for the WCA community and the over 40s

 **Completeness**